laryziinha/forge-scryfall-scrapper/README.md

 This is a personal Python project designed to download and organize
 Magic: The Gathering card and token images **for local Forge installations**, using the public Scryfall API.

-<p>🔗 Forge (MTG Engine): https://github.com/Card-Forge/forge</P>

-Scryfall Scrapper is a command-line tool designed to download high-quality card and token images from Scryfall in a way that is compatible with Forge’s naming and layout expectations.
+Scryfall Scrapper is a command-line tool that downloads high-quality card and token images from Scryfall in a way that matches Forge’s naming and layout expectations.

-It focuses on real-world Forge use cases, including special card layouts, multiple print variants, Secret Lair products, and audit-based workflows, avoiding silent overwrites and unexpected file mismatches.
+It focuses on real-world Forge use cases, including special card layouts, multiple print variants, Secret Lair products, and audit-based workflows — avoiding silent overwrites and unexpected file mismatches.

 ## 📸 Screenshots
 Below are real screenshots from the interactive CLI, showing the main workflows.